MINERA COMMUNITY COUNCIL

 Serving Minera, Gwynfryn, New Brighton, Wern and Five Crosses

 About Minera Community Council

 The community of Minera lies at the foot of Minera mountain, and covers a land area of 1500 hectares which is mostly rural, of farms and smallholdings.
 It is the start of the Berwyn mountains and much of the community lies in an Area of Outstanding Natural Beauty.
-Part of Minera is a designated Conservation Area
+Part of Minera is a designated minera-cons-area-map(3)